nasa/coda/README.md

 2. Install JavaScript dependencies: `npm i`
 3. (Optional) Change your hosts file to map `coda-iss.develop` to `127.0.0.1`.
-4. (Optional) Create a `.env.local` file at the root of the repo.
+4. Create a `.env.local` file at the root of the repo.
 It must contain:

 ```
-WIKI_USER=the-wiki-bot-account-username
-WIKI_PASSWORD=and-the-associated-password
 NEXT_PUBLIC_IO_KEY=the-auth-key-we-have-for-io-thats-not-really-a-secret
 ```

-Ask Ben, James, or Cameron for the keys and account info if you don't have them.
+Ask Ben, James, or Cameron for the key if you don't have it.

 ### Dev Server